 To identify any health risk of employees working in potentially hazardous positions, the Group has arranged health examinations for them.
 In the meantime, the Group assesses the job-specific occupational risks of staff on a regular basis.
-During the year, health checks for relevant operating personnel were immediately arranged upon identification of potential hazards in the template zones and laser processing zones of certain factories.
-Apart from these newly added zones, other positions presenting potential hazards are mainly those requiring work under high noise levels and in dusty environments, typically found in production departments involved in velvet filling, cutting and embroidering, among others.
-During the previous year, some factories implemented universal health checks for all staff; during the year, health checks were uniformly arranged in accordance with potential risks and local laws and regulations, hence the number of employees required to undergo health examinations for the year, totaling 3,510, was less than that of the previous year; no cases of occupational illness were identified.
+Positions presenting potential hazards are mainly those requiring exposures to high noise levels, dusty environments or laser operations, typically involving production departments for processes such as velvet filling, cutting, embroidering and templates (operation of laser templates), among others.
+Apart from the potentially hazardous positions, some factories implemented universal health examination for all staff in accordance with relevant local laws and regulations.
+No cases of occupational illness were identified in any of the factories during the annual health examination exercises.